EngFred/Movie-Mania-Browser/README.md

 # MMB - Movie Mania Browser

 MMB (Movie Mania Browser) is a Flutter application designed to fetch and display a list of popular movies using the TMDB (The Movie Database) API.
 It provides users with an engaging experience to discover, search, and manage their favorite movies.
-Users can add movies to their watchlist, view detailed information, and watch trailers, all within a robust and scalable app built with clean architecture principles.
+Users can add movies to their watchlist, view detailed information, and watch trailers, all within a robust and scalable app built with clean architecture principles..

 ## Features